geraldombuthia/geraldombuthia/README.md

 - I am a Software Engineer from Kenya with a background in Electrical and Electronics Engineering (Telecommunications)

-- :telescope: I’m work as a Firmware Engineer at Novek.
+- :telescope: I work as a Firmware Engineer at Novek.

 - :seedling: Exploring Embedded Systems and IoT.

-- :zap: In my free time, I study Systems engineering.
+- :zap: I study Systems engineering.

 - :mailbox: How to reach me: